Birds and thoughts fly through the sky of mind. When they are gone we’re left with the sky of wisdom and compassion.

 I’ve lead an eclectic life and been exposed to many different cultures and perspectives.
 One of my stops along the way was a career in the advertising business.
 A lot has changed since those days but some of the vital principles have remained guiding forces.
 There are fundamentally three that count the most: (1) reaching the people with whom you want to communicate, (2) with messages that are considered relevant and compelling by those people, and (3) do it time and time again with a variety of connected messages.
 Two of those are matters of media (reach and frequency) and the third concerns message.

 Back before, and during, the 80s, the advertising business was influenced by the guru of the moment, Marshall McLuhan, (a Canadian philosopher of communication theory and a public intellectual).
 He is best known for his philosophy of communications saying: “The Medium is the Message.”
-The Internet, as we know it today, was just beginning when McLuhan died but his principle still stands and the ability to locate your intended audience, while critical, is very different.
+The Internet, as we know it today, with the likes of social media and Cambridge Analytica, was just beginning when McLuhan died but his principle still stands and the ability to locate your intended audience, while critical, is very different.

 Thanks to Google Analytics, I know where Dharma Space readers reside (continent, country, province, and city), how often they visit, how long they stay, their gender, and even the genre of postings to which they are most attracted.
 However, I also know that only a tiny few ever respond or comment (and I don’t think I’ve ever received a “Like”) so consequently I am left to guess about many important matters: backgrounds and levels of spiritual maturity; why they are attracted to Dharma Space and to whom they refer Dharma Space posts; how frequently they prefer to receive my messages (some have told me they look forward to them every day while others say they are annoyed when they do) and are my readers intellectual dilettantes or serious folk?
 These and many other important bits of knowledge, if I knew about them, could make my communications better and enable me to find and hit hearts of arising empathy and compassion.
 However, short of such information, I must use my judgments to deliver what I do and hope that a positive force results.